id101010/ansible-archlinux/README.md

 * Zsh with oh-my-zsh theme and custom settings
 * Rxvt-unicode true color terminal
 * Tmux with vim bindings
-* Sensitive applications are sandboxed using firejail
+* Sensitive and internet facing applications are sandboxed using firejail
+* Restrictive iptables rules

 ## Install base system